elix/rfcs/proposals/0000-SingleSelectionMixin.md

 available:

 * `canSelectPrevious`.
 This is true if the `selectPrevious` method can be called.
-When this property changes, the mixin raises a `can-select-previous-changed` event.
+When this property changes as a result of internal component activity, the mixin raises a `can-select-previous-changed` event.
 * `canSelectNext`.
 This is true if the `selectNext` method can be called.
-  When this property changes, the mixin raises a `can-select-next-changed` event.
+  When this property changes as a result of internal component activity, the mixin raises a `can-select-next-changed` event.

 These properties are useful for components that want to offer the user, e.g., Next/Previous buttons to move the selection.
 The properties above can be